booniepepper/hello/README.md

 A small collection of hello world programs.

-I wanted to demonstrate some different programming styles and syntaxes.
+I wanted to very briefly demonstrate some different programming styles and syntaxes in a single place.
+Obviously I'm missing entire paradigms like Logic programming, but... it's a start!

-`make all` can compile all of these to Executable Linkable Files (ELFs, the unixy equivalent of an EXE file) except Java
+- `make all` can compile all of these to Executable Linkable Files (ELFs, the unixy equivalent of an EXE file) except Java which uses a helper shell script.

-The output is a number of apps in a `bin` directory that can be run in a terminal.
+  - The output is a number of apps in a `bin` directory that can be run in a terminal.

+- `run` can run all the built executables.
+  - `run [name]` If present, the first argument of `run` is passed to the executables as a name.
+  - `run timed [name]` If the first argument is "timed" then the script times each executable and also can take an optional second argument for name.

+- `make clean` can remove the executables and other artifacts like `jar` files for Java.

 # Setup